keiserjb/halloween_lights/README.md

 [Justin Keiser](https://www.drupal.org/u/keiserjb)

+## Similar Projects

+Inspired by the [Happy New Year and Merry Christmas!](https://www.drupal.org/project/happy_new_year) module.

+Halloween Lights is also available for [Backdrop CMS](https://backdropcms.org/project/halloween_lights).

 ## License

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.